tongwang/tika-server-docker/README.md

 * TIKA_OPTS: Tika server options
 * TIKA_JVM_OPTS: JVM options for Tika server
 * TIKA_CHILD_JVM_OPTS: JVM options for the child process if -spawnChild is set
+* TMP_FILE_EXPIRE_MIN: any tmp file in /tmp expires and is removed after this number of minutes.
+Default: 30
+* TMP_WATERMARK: pass healthcheck if the percentage of disk usage of /tmp is above this watermark.
+Defailt: 80

 For example to start tika-server in a child process with max heap size set to 1G, run this: